chrszlz/iOS-Media-Control-Observing/README.md

 # MediaCommandKit (iOS Media Player Command Observing)
-Observe iOS system media player and remote commands (Volume, Play / Pause, etc.).
-This is useful for music players, camera sutter buttons, or even hijacking control events from bluetooth media controllers such as the [Ortho Remote](https://teenage.engineering/products/orthoremote) for prototyping.
+Observe iOS system media player and media player remote commands (Volume, Play / Pause, etc.).
+Use this to control a music player, trigger a shutter button or hijack events from media remotes such as the [Ortho Remote](https://teenage.engineering/products/orthoremote).

 ## Observable Events